-Adding Veil2 to your database introduces 2 specific overheads to your database performance.
+Adding Veil2 to your database introduces 2

 After creating a demo database (as described here) you can install this data using psql, eg: